-Images which represent a series of interconnected new directions in my photography over the last year since spring 2019: a move up (again) to 8x10 and the challenges involved; a move to black and white and alternative processes (cyanotype and argyrotype); dedication to a specific project.
+Images which represent a series of interconnected new directions in my photography over the last year since spring 2019: a move up (again) to 10x8 and to the challenges involved; a move to black and white and alternative processes (cyanotype and argyrotype); dedication to specific projects.

 This project investigates emotional responses to trees in the (literary/artistic) landscape across time, via forays locally to me in Oxfordshire and Warwickshire, and sometimes elsewhere too.
-It is inspired by an interest in evocations of landscape in ancient poetry, and by discoveries of graffiti on trees - both fit via the mythological lover Acontius, a significant figure for ancient pastoral poetics, especially in Virgil's Eclogues.
+It is inspired by an interest in evocations of landscape in ancient poetry, and by discoveries of graffiti on trees - interrelated through the mythological lover Acontius, a significant figure for ancient pastoral poetics, especially in Virgil's Eclogues.

 Alt-pro prints here are direct contact-prints from 10x8 Ilford FP4+ negatives, printed on Bergger Cot320 11x14" paper using a 12x16" Lotus printing frame.
 Others here are medium-format film images from Hasselblad 500C/M and Mamiya RZ67 Pro II with Ilford Delta 400 and Kodak Portra 400.